 About the School of Biological and Biomedical Sciences

 The School of Biomedical and Biological Sciences is a dynamic and thriving department with a strong commitment to excellence in research and teaching.
-It consists of some 44 academic staff, 50+ postgraduates, 50+ postdoctoral associates, ca. 30 technicians and 10 support staff housed in modern purpose-built research and teaching laboratories with excellent facilities.
+It consists of some 51 academic staff and research fellows, 50+ postgraduates, 50+ postdoctoral associates, ca. 30 technicians and 10 support staff housed in modern purpose-built research and teaching laboratories with excellent facilities.
 The School is built around a large central atrium, which contains the main reception desk, and functions as a social space, an area for reading and internet browsing, and a display space.
 The buildings are set in a conservation area with beautiful woodland, in hills overlooking the historic city of Durham.

 The School of Biological and Biomedical Sciences in Durham University can trace its origins back to the formation of the Botany Department in 1932, followed by the addition of the Zoology Department in 1946.